If you are thinking about applying to Mary Hardin-Baylor, the application fee costs $35.

 • Summer Term

-Can I defer my acceptance to Mary Hardin-Baylor?
+Can I defer my acceptance to University of Mary Hardin-Baylor?

-✅ Yes, admitted students can defer their admission to Mary Hardin-Baylor.
+✅ Yes, admitted students can defer their admission to University of Mary Hardin-Baylor.

-✅ Mary Hardin-Baylor accepts eligible transfer credits from accredited institutions.
-Mary Hardin-Baylor accepts:
+✅ University of Mary Hardin-Baylor accepts eligible transfer credits from accredited institutions.
+University of Mary Hardin-Baylor accepts:

 • CLEP subject tests • DSST/DANTES

-Does Mary Hardin-Baylor accept Advanced Placement (AP) or International Baccalaureate (IB) credits?
+Does University of Mary Hardin-Baylor accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ Mary Hardin-Baylor accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ University of Mary Hardin-Baylor accepts International Baccalaureate credits (IB) credits.

-Do I have to submit test scores to Mary Hardin-Baylor?
+Do I have to submit test scores to University of Mary Hardin-Baylor?

-❌ No, Mary Hardin-Baylor is test optional, so you can decide whether or not to include your standardized test scores.
+❌ No, University of Mary Hardin-Baylor is test optional, so you can decide whether to submit your test scores.
 If you have higher than average scores, you may want to send them.
-If your scores are average or below average, you may want not want to include them in your application.
+If you scored lower than a school's average, you it might make sense to leave them out of your application.

-What is the early decision acceptance rate at Mary Hardin-Baylor?
+What is the early decision acceptance rate at University of Mary Hardin-Baylor?

-❌ Mary Hardin-Baylor does not offer early decision.
+❌ University of Mary Hardin-Baylor does not offer early decision.

 Click below to find out more about the admissions requirements and deadlines, student life, academics, majors and more.

-Visit the College Confidential forums to join the conversation about Mary Hardin-Baylor
+Visit the College Confidential forums to join the conversation about University of Mary Hardin-Baylor

 Explore other colleges in Texas or use the college admissions predictor to calculate your chances of getting into some of the top colleges and universities in the U.S.